On localization for cubical higher Chow groups: Cubical subdivisions and the localization theorem

 This notation $\pi_*$ awkwardly looks like a push-forward, but it is not, and its restriction to $S_M$ (in degree $0$) is just the morphism $\pi$, for instance.

 The morphism \eqref{eqn:Le th} extends uniquely to the morphism of complexes (M. Levine \cite[(4.8)]{Levine moving})

 and this \eqref{eqn:Levine 4.8} is independent of the choice of the set map $\tau$ up to a chain homotopy (M. Levine \cite[Lemma 2.9]{Levine moving}).
-In the special case when we take $M=0$, so that $\pi= {\rm Id}$, we have the map
+In the special case when we take $M=0$, we have $\pi= {\rm Id}$, which gives the special case

 \begin{defn} Let $\pi: S_M \to \cdots \to S_0$ be a tower of blow-ups of faces as before.
 Choose a general $k$-rational point $c \in S_0 \setminus \{ \mbox{\rm faces} \}$.
 By construction, the morphism of complexes $\Phi_{\pi} ^c$ in \eqref{eqn:Levine 4.8} restricted to $\square_{\psi}^n$, can be identified with a finite $\mathbb{Z}$-linear combination of maps of the form